Whether it’s a student, a client, or some random person I meet on the fly, people always ask, “What can I snack on?”

 We’ve made food such a complicated issue that we’ve lost sight of simple snacks.

 People (both kids and adults) used to snack on crisp apples, juicy pears, or fragrant oranges.
 A handful of walnuts, pecans or filberts were always a satisfying snack as well.
 And, salted sunflower seeds were all the rage when I was growing up.
-No self-respecting kid would be caught without a bag of lip-puckering salted sunflower seeds at the playground.
+No self-respecting kid would be caught at the playground without a bag of lip-puckering salted sunflower seeds.

 When we felt like we needed something just a little bit more filling we snacked on peanut butter and jelly sandwiches, which is, yep… you guessed it, nuts and fruit slathered between two pieces of bread.